xamarin/Xamarin.Social/GettingStarted.md

 # Getting Started

-Xamarin.Social helps you post status updates and other media to social networks, and to access social APIs in general via authenticated requests.
+Xamarin.Social helps you post status updates and other media to social networks, and access social APIs in general via authenticated requests.

 ## 1. Create and configure the service